asnewman/Rally/README.md

 - Specify what channel rally will live in using `rally_admin channel <channel_name>`
 - Have invite recommendations
 - Register yourself for game, get notified everytime someone wants to rally with it `rally_register`
-- DM everyone when the party is ready

 ## Developing